Candice-Leigh-King/our-whereabouts-website/_posts/USA/2022-12-13-how-to-prepare-for-your-us-southwest-road-trip.md

       possible and it's better to concentrate on one or two areas and not regret staying somewhere longer &amp; therefore want to go back in the future.
       Each state is unique and has so much to offer.
-Besides cities and national parks there are also state parks and hidden gems to explore.</p><p>&nbsp;</p><h2><strong>2.
+Besides cities and national parks there are also state parks, and hidden gems to explore.</p><p>&nbsp;</p><h2><strong>2.
 Calculate the time needed to
       drive:</strong></h2><p>Know that the US is a very large place &amp;
       getting around from one place to another can take a few hours, even if on